 As future work, we could select some of the polynomial instances of the problem and try to assess the complexity when adding some communication parameters to the application and to the platform.
 Also, heuristics should be designed to solve the combinatorial instances of the problem.
-We have restricted to simple communication schemes, since the problem on general DAGs is already too difficult, but we could build heuristics based on some of our polynomial algorithms to solve more complex instances of the problem, with general application graphs structured as combinations of pipeline and fork kernels.
+We have restricted to simple communication patterns, since the problem on general DAGs is already too difficult, but we could build heuristics based on some of our polynomial algorithms to solve more complex instances of the problem, with general application graphs structured as combinations of pipeline and fork kernels.
+Extending ideas of task graph replication algorithms (such as those in [1]) to this new framework, also looks a promising direction to further explore.